Eduap-com/WordMat/Windows/ExternalPrograms/README.md

 Also new versions of maxima could potentially require changes to solvereal.mac and wordmat.dotm

 This maxima installation is changed from the original.
-- unit.mac is changed in Maxima-sbcl-5.38.1\share\maxima\5.38.1\share\contrib\unit
+- unit.mac is replaced in Maxima-5.45.1\share\maxima\5.45.1\share\contrib\unit by the file in shared/Maxima-files
+- WordMat/shared/Maxima-files/solvereal.mac added to contrib
+- WordMat/shared/Maxima-files/Wordmatunitaddon.mac added to contrib
+- maxima.bat changed in Maxima-5.45.1  (A section setting maxima-prefix is copied in)
+- maximaunit.bat added     (copy of maxima.bat with maxima.core changed to maximaunit.core in the sbcl.exe line)
-- maxima.core is changed in Maxima-sbcl-5.38.1\lib\maxima\5.38.1\binary-sbcl
+- maxima.core is changed in Maxima-5.45.1\lib\maxima\5.45.1\binary-sbcl    (see 'how to build WordMat.md' on how to create the new core)
 - maximaunit.core is added
-- maxima.bat changed in Maxima-sbcl-5.38.1
-- maximaunit.bat added
-- solvereal.mac added to contrib
-- Wordmatunitaddon.mac added to contrib

 **dotnet...**
 .net installer used by the installer if the computer does not have .net.
 4.0